 - Let the cupcakes cool completely before frosting them.

-How to Make Strawberry Margarita Cupcakes Step-by-Step
+How to Make Strawberry Lime Cupcakes Step-by-Step

 Make the Strawberry Puree: Preheat your oven to 350°F, line 2 (12-count) cupcake tins with paper liners, and set aside.
 Blend 1 pint of fresh strawberries and 1 tablespoon of water until you have 1¼ cups of strawberry puree.
 I did this in a blender, but a food processor or stick blender also works.
 Pour the puree into a microwave-safe bowl and place it into the microwave for 45 seconds, then stir.
 Continue to microwave in 30-second increments, stirring in between.
 Once your puree has reduced to ½ or ¾ cup, set it aside to cool while you prep the batter.
 Alternatively, you can reduce the puree on the stovetop over medium heat, stirring frequently.
 The puree can be made one day in advance and stored in the refrigerator until you’re ready to use it.